- Code VCUG2002

 - Unit Value 6 units

-The course aims at giving ANU student who have demonstrated or shown potential as leaders and/or influencers a wide understanding of styles of leadership and influence.
-In line with the interdisciplinary and peer-learning ethos of Vice-Chancellor's courses students will be exposed to the varying perspectives different disciplines and individuals have on leadership and influence.
-VCUG2002 aims to bring students together early in their degree and use peer learning strategies to allow students to share their varying experiences and perspectives on leadership.
+The course aims at giving ANU students who have demonstrated potential as change-makers a wide understanding of styles of leadership and influence.
+In line with the interdisciplinary and peer-learning ethos of Vice-Chancellor's courses, students will be exposed to the varying perspectives different disciplines and individuals have on leadership and influence.
+The course aims to bring students together early in their degree to make a positive impact on their spheres of influence now and into the future.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - Weekly 2-hour seminars from ANU and Community experts in the first half of the course

 - Fortnightly 1-hour meetings with assigned ANU mentor

 To be determined

 Requisite and Incompatibility

 You will need to contact the ANU College of Science to request a permission code to enrol in this course.